World Championship of Online Poker FAQ

 For subsequent seats after the first one you win, your account will be credited with T$ equal to the buy-in + fee of the target event.

-To play on PokerStars, you must be 18 years of age or of legal age of majority in your jurisdiction, whichever is greater.
+To play, you must be of legal age of majority in your jurisdiction.
+Click here for more information.

-The standard PokerStars Tournament Rules apply.
+The standard Tournament Rules apply.
 Please read the poker tournament rules.

 [Ante Up] is a tournament format where the blinds stay the same while the antes increase with every level.
-Additionally, antes start from the first level.
+Antes start from the first level.

 [Big Antes] is a tournament format where the both the blinds and the antes increase with each level.
 Additionally, antes start from the first level.
 The structure of these tournaments has a higher ante to blind ratio than the normal structure.